Unable to Connect MS Outlook 2007/2010 To Exchange Server 2003: “Your Microsoft Exchange Server is unavailable”

 Most organizations use Microsoft Outlook in conjunction with Exchange Server for its email-based communication.
-Being a powerful server-side application, Exchange server is mainly used with client-side applications (MS Outlook most often) to provide email-based collaborative communication to conveniently access the data from anywhere, when connected to the internet.
-The best part about this Exchange Server is its online storage facility that allows you to store their complete mailbox data (such as emails, contacts, tasks, notes etc.) and can easily share with others as well.
+Being a powerful server-side application, Exchange server is mainly used with client-side applications (MS Outlook most often) to provide email-based collaborative communication to conveniently access the data from anywhere when connected to the internet.
+The best part about this Exchange Server is its online storage facility that allows user to store their complete mailbox data (such as emails, contacts, tasks, notes, etc.) and can easily share with others as well.

 Recommended Solution